 This list showcases the pedals my students and I have enjoyed the most this year.

 BOSS RC-1 Loop Station

-The Ditto Looper by TC Electronic (read my review of the Ditto here) has been incredibly popular due to it’s tiny form factor and excellent quality.
+The Ditto Looper by TC Electronic (read my review of the Ditto here) has been incredibly popular due to its tiny form factor and excellent quality.
 It’s simple to use and does the job well for most situations.
-BOSS already have a great range of looper pedals (read my review of the RC-20 here), but nothing as simple and small as the Ditto.
+BOSS already have a great range of looper pedals (read my review of the RC-30 here), but nothing as simple and small as the Ditto.
 The RC-1 fills that hole.
-Of course it doesn’t have the flexibility available with their higher range Loop Station pedals, but that’s not the goal of the RC-1.
+Of course, it doesn’t have the flexibility available with their higher range Loop Station pedals, but that’s not the goal of the RC-1.
 The RC-1 is designed to give guitarists a simple looper pedal without having to dedicate half their pedalboard to have that ability.

 - Simple to use